beyondtracks/nsw-rfs-majorincidents-timeseries/README.md

 - `timeseries.ndgeojson` which contains a newline-delimited GeoJSON of the timeseries geometries

+You can then either convert this to MBTiles to upload as a Mapbox Tileset:

+    tippecanoe --force --output timeseries.mbtiles -l timeseries timeseries.ndgeojson

+...or you can convert to GeoJSON with:

+    ogr2ogr -f GeoJSON -preserve_fid timeseries.geojson timeseries.ndgeojson

 ## Frontend

 A sample visualisation web page using Mapbox GL JS contained at [`index.html`](https://github.com/beyondtracks/nsw-rfs-majorincidents-timeseries/blob/master/index.html).
 The app uses [`feature-states`](https://docs.mapbox.com/mapbox-gl-js/style-spec/#expressions-feature-state) to very efficiently animate the data.